 The problem with corrosion is that once it starts to happen, it can be hard to correct.
 The first thing that needs to happen is that the paint has to come off the tank.
 That will be hard, depending on which type of tank you have.
 If you have an aluminum tank, you will need to remove it with a paint stripper.
 If you have a stainless steel tank, you will need a wire brush.

 Another issue it is hard to tell that corrosion is happening under the paint unless you remove the paint.
-This can cause the corrosion to keep happening under the paint and the divers not knowing.
+This can cause the corrosion to keep happening under the paint without the divers knowledge.
 This could cause the diver to risk their lives when diving with painted tanks.
-The diver will go under the ocean with a corroded tank, and the oxygen might be leaking out.
+The diver may descend with a corroded tank, and the air might be leaking out.
+Or worse, the tank may weaken to the point of bursting.
 This is extremely dangerous.

 Annual Inspection

 All scuba tanks are to be inspected annually for any defects or issues.
-This is helpful to divers to make sure they are being safe when out diving.
+This is helpful to divers to make sure they are safe to use for diving.
 Annual inspections are done by the local dive shops by a professional.

 Inspections

 Inspectors must be able to look in and out of the tanks with nothing getting in the way.
-Paint might stop the inspection to be complete or comprehensive.
-The inspection will take around thirty minutes, depending on the professional and tank.
+Paint might cover defect, rendering the inspection incomplete.
+An inspection should take around thirty minutes, depending on the professional and tank.

 Failure and Pass